-In general, the goal for an analysis script - in particular, a replication script - is that it will run from top to bottom with no errors by just pushing a button.
+If I've said it once, I've said it 1,000 times: I want an analysis script - in particular, a replication script - to run by just pushing a button.
 What I mean by this is that I want to:

-- 1. Download the project directory

-- 2. Open the script in R Studio

-- 3. (If necessary, make sure I'm in the correct working directory)
+- 1. Download the project directory - 2.
+Open the script in R Studio - 3.
+(If necessary, make sure I'm in the correct working directory) - 4.
+Push the "Run" button and have all the analyses run with all estimates/figures/tables being produced and sent to their proper project folders.